doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 This time it came back with a script long enough that it belonged in a file.

 Save the script to a file in the krypton server.
-I used a heredoc to get it into the terminal.

 But on execution, it failed:

 ```sh